Gaius-Augustus/MakeHub/README.md

 sudo apt install samtools
 ```

 MakeHub has been tested with Samtools 1.8-20-g4ff8062.
-It might
+It is
-not be fully downward compatible with older versions.
+not fully downward compatible with older versions (we have
+for example tried samtools 1.1 and that is incompatible).

 MakeHub uses gzip for compressing wig files that were created
 from BAM files. gzip is available at <https://ftp.gnu.org/gnu/gzip/>.